 Saffron was anecdotally reported to improve the sexual side effects of SSRIs (including improving sexual arousal and lubrication).

-I would also suggest looking into yohimbine, which seems to work for some people.
+I would also suggest looking into Yohimbine, which seems to work for some people.

-A couple of additional tips:
+Here are a couple of additional tips:

 - If you are in a country that allows it, cannabis (THC) is one of the most potent aphrodisiacs.